bargoldenberg/EX5_OS/README.md

 # EX5_OS
-fifth assignment in the operating systems course. symulationg shared memory with processes
+fifth assignment in the operating systems course. simulating shared memory with processes